Class AstronomicalCalendar

 getSunriseSolarDipFromOffset

-minutes- offset- Returns:
+minutes- minutes before sunrise- Returns:

 - the degrees below the horizon before sunrise that match the offset in minutes passed it as a parameter.
+If

 -